mgastner/cartogram-cpp/README.md

 ### Troubleshooting

-- If you are unable to copmile on the latest version of Ubuntu/MacOS, please open an issue.
-In the meanwhile, follow the instructions for installation via Docker.
+- If you are unable to compile on the latest version of Ubuntu/macOS, please open an issue.
 - If compilation suddenly stopped working for you, you may remove the `build` directory with `rm -rf build` and run the installation commands again.
-- If running `.venv/bin/cmake -B build/... ...` gives you an error, it is likely that a dependency was not installed correctly.
+- If running one of the commands starting with `.venv/bin/cmake` gives you an error, it is likely that a dependency was not installed correctly.
 Rerun the appropriate commands above to install the required dependencies and try again.
-If it still fails, make sure you have the virtual environment activated by running `. .venv/bin/activate` in your terminal, and then try again.
+If it still fails, make sure you have the virtual environment activated by running `source .venv/bin/activate` in your terminal, and then try again.
-- If you get an error which mentions permission issues, try running the command that gave you the error with `sudo` prefixed, as done with `sudo make install -C build/...` above.
+- If you get an error which mentions permission issues, try running the command that gave you the error with `sudo` prefixed.
+Alternatively, you may follow the next instruction.
-- If VScode's `CMake: Install` does not work, make sure you own `/usr/local/bin` and the working directory.
+- If you still get permission issues or VScode's `CMake: Install` does not work, make sure you own the relevant directories (i.e. `/usr/local/bin` and the working directory).
 You may assign ownership to your account with `sudo chown -R $(whoami) .`, replacing `.` with the directory of choice.

 ### Benchmarking